mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 I still struggle with those things all these years later.
 I still doubt that my partners can find my body as attractive as I find theirs.
 I still feel somewhat uncomfortable with even healthy expressions of male sexuality.
 I still wonder what women see in us.

-Also, for the record, and at risk at making myself seem very foolish or at the very least highlighting how good I am at fooling myself, I'm pretty convinced that porn actually made me love, respect, and value real women even more.
-I'm guessing that would not have been the case if it'd been weaned on blowjobs and whatnot, though it's impossible to say without a time machine of course.
+Also, for the record, and at risk of making myself seem very foolish or at the very least highlighting how good I am at fooling myself, I'm pretty convinced that porn actually made me love, respect, and value real women even more.
+I'm guessing that would not have been the case if I'd been weaned on blowjobs and whatnot, though it's impossible to say without a time machine of course.
 Having said that, I'm still more than a little uncomfortable to admit all this because, like I said, that stuff also has more than its share of negatives and because probably around half the women I know happen to be gay.

 </section>
 <section markdown="1">